Central Methodist University Mission

 Uniting through Leadership and Service (reflection)

-- Candidates demonstrate a commitment to professional ethics
+- Candidates demonstrate a commitment to professional ethics and behavior.

 - Seek out mentors and read in the profession.